 - Complete and regular on the face of it

 - In good faith from and for value

 - Without notice that the person who negotiated it to him had a defective title

 - Accommodating Party: Under Section 28 (1) of the Act, an accommodation party is person who has signed a bill of exchange as drawer, endorsee or acceptor without receiving value thereon but for the purpose of lending his name to another party.
 However, such party is liable to a holder for value.

-- Referee in Case of Need: Under Section 15 of the Act, a referee in case of need is a person whose name is inserted in a bill the drawer or endorsed to whom the payee may resort to in the event of its dishonour non-acceptance or non-payment.
+- Referee in Case of Need: Under Section 15 of the Act, a referee in case of need is a person whose name is inserted in a bill by the drawer or endorsed to whom the payee may resort to in the event of its dishonour by non-acceptance or non-payment.

 RIGHTS OF A HOLDER OF A BILL

 - A bona fide holder acquires a defect-free title